fragglet/squashware/README.md

 ![Doom face gets squashed some more](headsquash2.png)

-Is a 1.8MB IWAD file still too large for you?
-The *silent* version removes all the sound effects and is under 1.5MB.
+Is a 1.7MB IWAD file still too large for you?
+The *silent* version removes all the music and sound effects and is under 1.4MB.
 Perfect for when running Doom on your hair dryer which doesn't have a speaker anyway.

 ## But wait, there's more!

 ![Doom face gets squashed even more](headsquash3.png)

-Is a 1.5MB IWAD file still too large for you?
+Is a 1.4MB IWAD file still too large for you?
 The *1-level* version removes all except the first level of the game, and is under 700KB.
 Perfect for when you just want to make a demo video of your port of Doom to run on a dead badger, and you're not really serious about actually